D5-SDD/broken-mold/README.md

 ## Getting Started

-1. You should have Node v6.7.0 and npm v3.10.3 installed.
-You can get them here https://nodejs.org/.
+1. You should have Node v7.2+ and npm v3.10+ installed.
+You can get them at https://nodejs.org/.

 2. Use the following commands to setup your development environment: